-The forward-looking expected credit loss approach (12-month/ lifetime) is based first and foremost on the incorporation of economic forecasts in probability of default.
+The forward-looking expected credit loss approach (12-months/ lifetime) is based first and foremost on the incorporation of economic forecasts in probability of default.

-IFRS 9 expected credit losses are calculated using the probabilised average of 4 macroeconomic scenarios, established by SG Group economists for all entities of SG Group (base scenarios and current stress scenarios, plus an optimistic scenario).
+IFRS 9 expected credit losses are calculated using the probabilised average of 3 macroeconomic scenarios, established by Societe Generale group economists for all entities of Societe Generale group (base scenarios and current stress scenarios, plus an optimistic scenario).